HEIGVD-Course-DAI/dai-lab-protocoldesign/specs/m4dh4t/protocol.md

     - The server responds with a welcome message indicating supported operations.

 - **Connection Closure**:
-    - The client or the server can initiate the connection closure once the communication is complete.
+    - The client can initiate the connection closure once the communication is complete.

 ## Messages